-Residence when inducted: Minnesota

-Current residence: Minnesota

-Describe a day in your professional life close to your induction.
-I was inducted following my retirement (December 31, 1996), at which time I was a Regional Public Affairs Manager in the 3M Corporate Public Relations Department, located at 3M Center, Maplewood, Minnesota.
+What's the best advice related to public relations practice that you ever received?
+No interview is over until the reporter is in his or her car and on the way home.
+Don't be fooled by the closing notebook, small talk while waiting for the elevator or the pregnant pause.
+And if you don't want to read it in the newspaper, see it on TV, hear it on the radio or read it on someone's social media platform - then don't say it!
+Gerard Francis Corbett, APR, Fellow PRSA Class of 1998 2012 Chair and CEO, Public Relations Society of America Chair, CEO and Chief Content Officer, Redphlag LLC Residence when inducted: New Jersey Current residence: California Describe a day in your professional life close to your induction.
+Ten- to twelve-hour days, Head of brand and PR for Global electronics company headquartered in Japan, Designing and building global presence on the world wide web and semi-automating global customer service.
+What does being a member of the College of Fellows mean to you?
+Personal best.
+What's the best advice related to public relations practice that you ever received?
+It's not about you but the people you serve which time I was a Regional Public Affairs Manager in the 3M Corporate Public Relations Department, located at 3M Center, Maplewood, Minnesota.
 I had a supervisor who reported to the Director of the Public Relations Department.
 In addition to regional public affairs responsibilities I was heavily involved in environmental matters and various types of crisis communications.
 My typical day at that time might have involved attending a meeting on an environmental issue (broadly speaking), a telephone conversation with a 3M manufacturing facility manager located somewhere in the United States, preparing a document on a computer or dealing with a couple of e-mails and perhaps planning a business trip to a 3M facility, as well as doing the mail.
 What does being a member of the College of Fellows mean to you?
-Being a member of the College of Fellows means to me that I reached the highest level of professional achievement in the field of Public Relations.